sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 User can send SIGINT to eventd process to force read and apply the manifest limits.

-The EVENTPUBSUB table will be periodically monitored and flushed based of a pre-defined table limit.
-Based on discussions this can be plugged into existing system jobs.

 An example of an event in EVENT table.
 ```